 What version of my publication do I need to provide to the Library?

 Please provide the following versions of your publication to the Library:

 - Publisher PDF (also known as a ‘proof’ or ‘Author copy’)

 - Final manuscript version (also known as post-peer reviewed version or post-print)

 Copies of original publications (publisher versions) are stored in RIS for HERDC and ERA reporting.
-Additionally, final manuscript versions of publications are stored for transfer to the institutional repository.
+Additionally, to support UOW's Open Access Policy, final manuscript vesions of publications are stored for transfer to the institutional repository.

 Why should I send my CV to the Library?

 CV = Curriculum Vitae.
 Typically a CV contains an overview of a person’s professional qualifications and work experience.
 Library staff refer to a staff member’s CV for a summary of their research outputs produced at UOW and other institutions.
 The information contained in your CV will be entered into RIS by Library staff.
 Forward your CV of publications to the Library email@example.com

 What is the post-peer reviewed or final manuscript version of a publication?

 A post-peer reviewed version (also known as a final manuscript version or a post-print) is your publication after peer review and prior to publishing.
 The post-print version does not contain any reference to the publisher, such as logos.